performant-software/Neatline/docs/final/installing-neatline.md

   3. Click the **Install** button.

-You should get redirected back to the list of plugins and see a success notification saying that "The Neatline plugin was successfully installed."
+You'll be redirected back to the list of plugins and see a notification saying that "The Neatline plugin was successfully installed."
 Over in the main vertical navigation on the left side of the screen, you'll see a new listing for **Neatline** - click there to get started.

 ## Installing Geoserver